- A 0px

 Percentage: %

-The padding property can take up to four values to add different padding to each side of an element.
+The padding property can take up to four values to add padding to all sides of an element, but when only one value is used, it is applied to all sides equally.

 The content-box value of the box-sizing property is used to add padding inside the content box and inside the border of an element.